stakater/application/README.md

 ```
 ### Configuring probes

-In order to use probes in deployment, set enable to `true`.
-After configuring `failureThreshold`, `periodSeconds`, `successThreshold`, `timeoutSeconds`, `initialDelaySeconds`, configure handler type to either `httpGet` or `exec`.
+In order to use probes in deployment, set enable to `true`. onfigure handler type to either `httpGet` or `exec`.
 You can only use one handler in one probe. `httpGet` is enabled by default, other possible handler is `exec`, whose configuration is specified as below:

   ```
    exec: